jantes86/Engineering_4_Notebook/README.md

 ## Calculator
 ### [Code](https://github.com/jantes86/Engineering_4_Notebook/blob/master/Python/MrModulo.py)
 ### Lessons Learned
 Following the rousing success of our first assignment we moved onto our calculator, which we so aptly name Mr. Modulo.
 The main lesson to be gained from this assignment is that the little stuff matters.
 We had been completely done with this for about thirty minutes, just trouble shooting nonstop, until we were told our issue was we needed a space between some numbers and some commas.
 And that fixed it.
 Gotta pay attention to that sweet, sweet syntax.
+Along that same line, we learned about str vs int, which is an interesting difference for someone coming over from Arduino.
 ## Quadratic Solver
 ### [Code](https://github.com/jantes86/Engineering_4_Notebook/blob/master/Python/Quadratic%20Solver%202.py)
 ### Lessons Learned